Kiwan Sung: Life

 Sung was born in 1967 in Seoul, where he grew up.
 His father is Chan Kyung Sung, a poet and professor of English literature, whose 'willingness to experiment to the extreme' influenced him greatly.
-He inherited from his father his enthusiasm towards strange and convoluted experiment on language that goes beyond the realm of a poetic style.
+He inherited from his father his enthusiasm toward strange and convoluted experiment on language that goes beyond the realm of a poetic style.

 He entered the Department of French Language and Literature, Seoul National University in 1986, and finished his doctor's degree there in 1996.

 His career as a poet began after his poems were published in the 1994 fall edition of the quarterly Segyeui Munhak.

 Since then he has been writing poetry, but also working in the music industry.
 He served as the music director of many TV series and films, including the MBC series Do It Your Way, and as the host of the EBS radio program Kiwan Sung's Journey into Music from 2005 to 2008.
 Sung was the leader of the band 3rd Line Butterfly and recorded many solo albums, such as Namuga doeneun beob (나무가 되는 법, How to Become a Tree) that came out in 1999 and Dangsinui norae (당신의 노래, Your Songs) in 2008.
 After leaving 3rd Line Butterfly, he has joined the group AASSA, short for Afro Asian SSound Act, and the sound archiving project group SSAP, Seoul Sound Archive Project.

 Sung has been working as a popular music critic, as well.
 He was an editor of the culture magazine/book Ida (이다, Ida).
 His literary and musical works so far seem to "belong to nothing."
 In 2007, he became the director of the multi-cultural space Moonji Cultural Institute, Saii, and gave lectures for the general public titled Creative Listening, which incorporated a variety of genres like Korean traditional poetry, French poetry, and Korean popular music.
 Sung participated in the Residence Program for Writers in Sweden and many other literary events in 2008, which include the Seoul Young Writers' Festival.
 He is currently teaching sound art as the professor of the Department of Intermedia Art, Kaywon University of Art and Design.